your business in our interactive demo!

 There are two common situations where investors need to see your financial statements – funding pitches and board meetings.

 When seeking funding, possible investors need to gauge a company’s ability to continue forward and grow.
-Good cash management is a big green flag, but investors need to see the data.
-Without a company’s financials, you’re asking investors to believe in your words alone.
-Inspiring pitches rely on business narrative, but financial viability comes from records.
+Good cash management is a big green flag, but their financial analysts need to see the data.

 Investors become board members post-investment.
-Monthly or quarterly board meetings are the place to update everyone on the company’s position and growth potential.
-Your board is expecting to see numbers to back up any plans like expansion, fundraising, or budget adjustments.
+Monthly or quarterly board meetings are the place to update everyone on the company’s financial condition and growth potential.

 All businesses use financial statements.
 Startups, however, are on a different playing field in contrast to large corporations.
 Without a long history of financial data to rely on for future earnings, startups need to utilize what they have on hand.

-1. Analysis of profitability and financial health
+1. Analysis company’s financial health and profitability:

-: This maps back to fundraising and meeting with investors, which we discussed earlier.
+This maps back to fundraising and meeting with investors, which we discussed earlier.
 Profitability is a prevalent factor for investors looking into startup ventures.
 Founders show profitability through their finances with a balanced net profit vs. expenses.

-2. Analysis of company management: There are plenty of reasons a startup can fail, but the most significant recurring factor is running out of money.
-The mismanagement of funds in a startup often leads to a sudden nosedive in cash flow.
+There are plenty of reasons a startup can fail, but the most significant recurring factor is running out of money.
+The mismanagement of funds in a startup often leads to a sudden nosedive in operating cash flow.

-3. Analysis of competitors: Investors want to see how you stack up compared to competitors in your industry.
-If your startup struggles to keep up, an investor might want to wait to throw their hat in until after you are more on a level playing field.
+Investors want to see how you stack up compared to competitors in your industry.
+If financial analysis shows your startup struggles to keep up, an investor might want to wait to throw their hat in until after you are more on a level playing field.

 Revenue